 But at one point, her mum gave her an embroidery kit during an especially busy time.
 Heidi managed to find some time to start stitching, and she immediately enjoyed the tactile elements and how it made her slow down and relax.
 She was hooked.

-Heidi continued stitching cross stitch and freestyle embroidery designs, but she eventually became frustrated.
+Heidi continued stitching commercially available designs, but she eventually became frustrated.
 She wanted to create art with more personal meaning and expression.
 But how?

 One day, Heidi looked out of her kitchen window and decided to stitch what she saw.
 Through her eyes, the sketch was simplistic, but the tiny, embroidered vignette was enough to encourage her to continue.